andrevidela/Research-report/Thesis/index.md

 mutating milisec * 10⁵,3.87894,3.81214,3.70131,3.87206,3.64071,3.85495,3.87899,3.73771,3.51541,3.47685,3.483,3.71382454545455,0.0264041625672727,,,,,,,,,
 ```

-[^1]:	We can recover those features by using patterns like "monad" but it is not the topic of this brief introduction.
+[^1]:	We can recover those features by using patterns like "monad" but they do not fit in the scope of this brief introduction.

 [^2]:	_Type theory_ is the abstract study of type systems, most often in the context of pure, mathematical, logic.
 When we say “a Type Theory” we mean a specific set of logical rules that can be implemented into a _Type System_.